Banxen/TraceAPI/README.md

 # TraceAPI
 TraceAPI logs the Windows API calls and calls to runtime generated code for a given executable.
-Additionally one can log some specific module calls inside the given executable provided the module name is specified in **lowercase without the extension** on the command-line.
+Additionally one can log some specific module calls inside the given executable provided the module name is specified in **lowercase with/without the extension** on the command-line.

 You can also specify the name for the output log file.
 If no name is specified default name "APItrace.out" is used.